bkRodrigo/Contacts_API/documentation/deploy/local.md

      `DB_PASSWORD`.
     1. In order for the app to function correctly, we'll also need to specify the `APP_KEY`; this'll be done further down :)
- 1. From your project root, change directory to `./docker`
  1. Start the project locally
+    1. Make sure you're on the project's root directory.
     1. Build the app first with: `docker-compose build app`
     1. Run the containers in daemon mode: `docker-compose up -d`
-    1. Confirm the containers are running with: `docker-compose ps`
+    1. Confirm the containers are running with: `ddocker-compose ps`
     1. Confirm you successfully have your project copied over to the app container with: `docker-compose exec app ls -la`
     1. Build the app with: `docker-compose exec app composer install`